 Note: The water heater may not turn on immediately when it is first switched on, if it is switched on within 20 minutes to 2 hours of it having been switched off at the isolating switch, or the heat pump has just completed a heating cycle.
 The water heater will wait until the conditions for start-up are favourable in order to protect the compressor from damage.
 This may take up to 20 minutes to 2 hours.
-The auxiliary booster (if installed) will operate instead of the heat pump if the ambient air temperature is less than the ambient sensor set point.
+The auxiliary booster (if installed) will operate instead of the heat pump if the temperature or the flow rate of the cold side is below the set point.